kalekdev/uni/semester-1/nus-1/notes.typ

 When one moves to relativistic physics, then one discovers that both the electric field and the magnetic field are bivectors, but the electric field spans a plane with one spatial and one temporal direction, whereas the magnetic field spans two spatial directions.
 The fact that space and time can be 'rotated' into eachother in relativistic physics typically leads us to abandon treating these as separate objects and instead talking about the Faraday tensor F which contains both the electric and magnetic fields in one object.
 "

+==== Hall Effect
+A potential difference arises over a conducting plane placed inside a transverse magnetic field as the charge carriers experience a magnetic force, creating a charge imbalance:
+#figure(
+  image("images/hall-effect.png", width: 60%),
+) <fig-hall-effect>

+This phenomenon can be carefully calibrated to build hall sensors and detect magnetic fields in space.

 === Magnetisation
 The torque acting on a dipole in an external magnetic field depends on its area, orientation and magnitude of the magnetic fields it generates.
 When considering current loop dipoles, *magnetic moment* is: